DBraun/PyTorchTOP/README.md

     cmake -DCMAKE_PREFIX_PATH=/path/to/debug/libtorch ..

  Now you can build `build_debug\PyTorchTOP.sln` in Debug mode.
 You can manually copy the `.pdb` files from the LibTorch folder to the `Plugins` folder in order to help with stack traces during debugging.
 You may also consider duplicating the steps for building OpenCV in debug mode.

+## Using the TouchDesigner project

+When the project opens, check the Model path parameter on the plugin.
+If you select a 32-bit model, then the custom parameter for Bytes Per Model Input should be 4 because 4 bytes is 32 bits.
+If the model is 16-bit, then select 2.
+Then toggle the "Unload Plugin" parameter to load the plugin.
+The first input to the plugin is the live video and the second input is the static background image.

 ## Extra Notes